tristenwallace/pollify/Readme.md

 docker-compose up --build -d
 ```

-This grants the necessary permissions to execute the database initialization script when the PostgreSQL container starts.
+### Troubleshooting

+1.If port is already being used, you can check with `sudo lsof -i :5432`.
+If that service is needed on that port you can change the ports in the .env files.
+Other wise you can kill the service with `sudo kill -9 <pid>`.

 ### Handling Migrations

 After setting up the database with Docker, you can run migrations to set up your database schema:

 1.Navigate to the server directory.

 2.Run migrations to set up your database tables: `npm run migrate:all`

+- Migrations rely on the server being compiled first. `npm run migrate:all` will also run the build script and create `server/dist` folder.

+3.Run migrations for the test database: `NODE_ENV=test npm run migrate:all`

-This command will apply all the migrations defined in your project, setting up the database schema as required for the application to function.
+These commands will apply all the migrations defined in your project, setting up the database schema as required for the application to function.

 ## Running the Application

-### Frontend

-To run the frontend of the Polling App on your local machine, execute the following command inside the frontend directory:

-1.Start the development server: `npm start`
-2.Open <http://localhost:3000> in your browser to view the app.

-### Backend

-To start the backend server, execute the following command inside the server directory:

-1.Start the development server: `npm run dev`
-2.This will start the backend on <http://localhost:5000> by default.
+The root package is configured to start the frontend and backend concurrently.
+To start the application in the development environment on your local machine, navigate to the root directory and run `npm run start`.

+You can then access the frontend at `http://localhost:3000` and the backend on `http://localhost:5000`.

 ## Further documentation